FanDuel TV: FanDuel TV (2022–present)

-In July 2022, it was reported that FanDuel was considering a relaunch of TVG Network as FanDuel TV as early as September 2022, building upon More Ways to Win by adding a morning block of sports talk shows as well as sports news segments interspersed throughout its live racing block.
-Such a service would compete primarily against VSiN, which was recently acquired by FanDuel's main U.S. competitor, DraftKings.
+In July 2022, it was reported that FanDuel was considering a relaunch of TVG Network as FanDuel TV as early as September 2022, building upon More Ways to Win by adding a morning block of sports talk shows, as well as sports news segments interspersed throughout its live racing block.
+Such a service would compete primarily against VSiN, which had been recently acquired by FanDuel's main U.S. competitor, DraftKings.

 FanDuel officially announced the planned relaunch on August 25, 2022.
 With the rebranding, the network launched two new weekday studio shows; Up & Adams—a morning show hosted by former NFL Network anchor Kay Adams, and Run it Back—an NBA-focused program hosted by Michelle Beadle, Shams Charania, Chandler Parsons, and Lou Williams—which airs on Monday, Tuesday, and Wednesdays.
 FanDuel announced plans for shows developed by Pat McAfee's PMI Network, and a content deal with The Ringer.
-The network also expanded its live sports programming into international basketball via an agreement with Sportradar, adding coverage of Australia's National Basketball League, the Chinese Basketball Association, the LNB in France, and Germany's Basketball Bundesliga.
+The network also expanded its live sports programming into international basketball via an agreement with Sportradar, adding coverage of Australia's National Basketball League, the Chinese Basketball Association, France's LNB, and Germany's Basketball Bundesliga.
 The rebranding was completed in September 2022, with TVG renamed FanDuel TV and TVG2 renamed FanDuel Racing.

 In April 2024, the channel launched FanDuel TV Extra, a streaming free ad-supported streaming television (FAST) channel featuring a selection of the channel's studio programs and live sports events.
-FanDuel TV has also syndicated its original programming on YouTube and via other broadcasters, reaching deals to stream Up & Adams on Max, and airings on MSG Network and TruTV.
+FanDuel TV has also syndicated its original programming on YouTube and via other broadcasters, reaching deals to air Up & Adams on MSG Network, TruTV, and HBO Max.

-On October 21, 2024, as part of an agreement with Diamond Sports Group, the Bally Sports regional sports networks were rebranded as FanDuel Sports Network (FDSN).
-FDSN is separate from FanDuel TV, with FanDuel only serving as a naming rights partner, and Diamond remaining the owner and operator of the networks (albeit with an option for FanDuel to acquire an equity stake of up to 5% once Diamond exits from bankruptcy, and to syndicate its studio programming via the channels).
+On October 21, 2024, as part of an agreement with Main Street Sports Group (formerly Diamond Sports Group), the Bally Sports regional sports networks were rebranded as FanDuel Sports Network (FDSN).
+FDSN was separate from FanDuel TV, with FanDuel only serving as a naming rights partner, and Main Street remaining the owner and operator of the networks as they were under the Bally branding.
+However, the networks carried FanDuel TV's syndicated studio programs, and FanDuel Group received an option to acquire an equity stake of up to 5% in Main Street after it exited from bankruptcy.